mateusabelli/flamenco/web/project-website/content/usage/quickstart/_index.md

 [blender]: https://www.blender.org/

-In broad terms, to render with Flamenco, follow these steps:
+In broad terms, to start rendering with Flamenco, follow the steps below.

 1. [Download Flamenco][download].
 2. Create a directory on some storage, like a NAS, and make sure it's available at the same path on each computer.